Jessicaagnesiat/final-project/README.md

 This project analyzes customer purchasing behavior using **Exploratory Data Analysis (EDA)**, **Cohort Analysis**, and **K-Means Clustering** to identify customer retention patterns, customer segments, and business opportunities for increasing repeat purchases.

+The original dataset consisted of 8 separate CSV files.
+These datasets were first integrated using PostgreSQL before being processed further in Python for analysis, cohort analysis, and customer segmentation.
 ---

 ## 🎯 Business Problem